 |First attempt:||Second attempt:||Average:|

 Besides these impressive download and upload speeds, the web console itself is very responsive and pages load near-instantly, which we attribute mostly to Google’s worldwide network of data centers.

 Google Cloud uses the same infrastructure that drives Google’s other services like Google Search and Google Workspace (formerly G Suite).
 This gives it a huge leg-up in terms of performance over other cloud providers like Backblaze B2 or Wasabi that only operates a single data center in any given region.

 Ease of Use

-If you’re using the Google Cloud platform purely for its cloud storage, then it’s incredibly easy to get into.
+If you’re using the Google Cloud platform purely for its cloud storage, then it’s incredibly easy to get into (like IDrive e2).
 To store files on Google Cloud’s cloud storage servers, you first need to create a bucket.
 Creating one is a simple process, involving a few self-explanatory steps, like naming your bucket and choosing a server location.
 Then, it’s just a matter of uploading your files by dragging and dropping them.